Thomas101/nest_history/README.md

 # Nest History
 A scratch your own itch nest thermostat history logger.
-Logs current temperature and thermostat every 5 minutes then gives you a web UI to view it.
+Logs current temperature and humidity every 5 minutes then gives you a web UI to view it.
 Uses weather underground to log outside temperature and chartjs.org for graphing.
 I've got this running on a raspberry pi at home on my local network

 ## Preview
 #### Overview